 Fall Semester Freshman Admission

-The University of Maryland strongly encourages all applicants to apply by our November 1st priority application deadline to assure best consideration for admission, merit scholarships, and invitation to the Honors College, College Park Scholars and other living and learning programs.
+The University of Maryland strongly encourages all applicants to apply by our November 1 Early Action Deadline to assure priority consideration for admission, merit scholarships and invitation to special programs.
 Admission to the University of Maryland is competitive.
-We typically receive more than 30,000 applications for a fall freshman class of approximately 4,100.
-As a result, we are unable to offer admission to all students who have the ability to be academically successful at Maryland.
-A completed application includes a submitted application form, official high school transcript, SAT or ACT scores, essays and activity statement, school counselor and teacher recommendations and the application fee.
+We typically receive more than 30,000 applications for a fall freshman class of approximately 4,300.
+As a result, we are unable to offer admission to all students who have the ability to be academically successful at the university.
+A completed application includes a submitted application form, official high school transcript(s), SAT or ACT scores, essay and activity statement, school counselor and teacher recommendations and the application fee.

-Applying by the November 1st priority deadline is encouraged.
-For updated deadline information, please visit our undergraduate admissions website: http://www.admissions.umd.edu/apply/.
+Applying by the November 1 Early Action Deadline is encouraged.
+Please visit our undergraduate admissions website for updated deadline information.

 Spring Semester Freshman Admission

 Students may be admitted for the spring semester by applying directly for spring admission or by having their fall application identified for spring admission through the application review process (as a result of space limitations).
-A completed application includes an application form, official high school transcript, SAT or ACT scores, essays and activities, school counselor and teacher recommendations and the application fee.
+A completed application includes a submitted application form, official high school transcript(s), SAT or ACT scores, essay and activities, school counselor and teacher recommendations and the application fee.